 3. Reduce taking damaging foods and beverages

-You should carefully consider what you are eating and drinking on a regular basis.
+You should carefully consider what you are eating and drinking regularly.
 When you are taking coffee or sugary foods, you’re going to do real damage to your teeth and gums.

 4. Unclench your teeth